-But the study found that in that time, but is ranked sechard surfaces such as con- ond among comparable councrete, paving and roofs in cils nationally.
-TREE and shrub cover across Burnside had increased by 5.2 metropolitan Adelaide is in- per cent over the same period, biggest fall in green cover of creasing but some tradition-which along with other blue-the 18 Adelaide councils surally leafy areas are losing their ribbon areas such as Walker-veyed, down by 3.6 per centurban vegetation due to de-ville had suffered a fall in driven by a 3.5 per cent loss in mature tree cover - followed
+Those leafy eastern suburbs now not so leafy RENATO CASTELLO CALEB BOND crete, paving and roofs in cils nationally.
+TREE and shrub cover across Burnside had increased by 5.2 metropolitan Adelaide is in- per cent over the same period, biggest fall in green cover of creasing but some tradition- which along with other blue- the 18 Adelaide councils surally leafy areas are losing their ribbon areas such as Walker- veyed, down by 3.6 per cent -urban vegetation due to de- ville had suffered a fall in driven by a 3.5 per cent loss in velopment, according to a urban green cover. new survey.

-It is the second-highest in- by Prospect, which had a 2.6 A national RMIT Univer- crease in so-called grey cover per cent decline. sity investigation has found of all urban councils considgreen cover in Adelaide - on ered in the "Where will all the "green dress circle" districts
+A national RMIT Univer- crease in so-called grey cover per cent decline. sity investigation has found of all urban councils considgreen cover in Adelaide - on ered in the "Where will all the "green dress circle" districts private and public land - has trees be?" report, behind only such as Burnside and Walkerincreased by 3.6 per cent since Bayswater Council in West-ville are not necessarily losing 2016, second only to Tas- ern Australia, on 6.9 per cent. green space to new developmania, which recorded a 6.61 per cent increase.

-According to the report, private and public land - has trees be?" report, behind only such as Burnside and Walkerincreased by 3.6 per cent since Bayswater Council in West-ville are not necessarily losing 2016, second only to Tas- ern Australia, on 6.9 per cent. green space to new develop-Burnside's green cover has ments, "but more likely to also decreased by 1.8 per cent views, swimming pools, tennis residences are expanded".
+also decreased by 1.8 per cent views, swimming pools, tennis